 Manual support ticket analysis is not a realistic option.
 It's complex and subjective, making it time consuming and inaccurate to understand reasons for contact at a meaningful scale.

 This is where AI comes into its own.
-The latest advances in natural language processing (NLP) make it actually a trustable source of automation.
+The latest advances in natural language processing (NLP) make it actually a trustable source of customer care automation.